 The Natural State is the perfect place to see fall foliage in all of its glory.
 Some say fall colors in Arkansas rival the New England states, especially in the Ozarks and northern Arkansas.
 Arkansas' rich variety of trees and mild climate make the changing foliage especially striking.
-A moist growing season and a dry, cool autumn with little to no frost make the most vivid leaf colors, and Arkansas weather often fits that profile.
+A moist growing season and a dry, cool autumn with little to no frost make for the most vivid leaf colors, and Arkansas weather often fits that profile.

 Trees change color through a very complicated process that involves the green chlorophyll found in their leaves.
 As the nights get longer, the cells near the stem form a layer that blocks water and chlorophyll from the leaves and allows the yellow and orange pigments to show.
 Different species of trees have different amounts of these other pigments (xanthophylls and carotenoids), which is why different species are different colors.